openmas-ai/openmas/docs/mcp_integration.md

 For more advanced use cases, you can:

-- Directly interact with the underlying FastMCP instance through `agent.communicator.mcp_server`
+- Directly interact with the underlying FastMCP instance through `agent.communicator.server`
 - Implement custom validation logic in your tool methods
 - Create dynamic resources that generate content on-the-fly
 - Use asynchronous processing for long-running operations